beNative/prompt-forge/TECHNICAL_MANUAL.md

 ### 3.2.
 State Management & Hooks

 - **`usePrompts` Hook**: This central hook manages all prompt and folder data.
 It initializes state from storage and provides CRUD functions (`addPrompt`, `updateItem`, `deleteItem`).
 It also contains the `moveItem` function, which handles the complex logic of reordering items and changing their `parentId` to support drag-and-drop nesting.
+- **`useTemplates` Hook**: Similar to `usePrompts`, this hook manages all CRUD operations for prompt templates.
+It also includes logic to initialize a set of predefined example templates on the application's first run.
 - **`useSettings` Hook**: Manages application settings, loading them from storage and providing a `saveSettings` function to persist changes.
 It also contains logic to migrate settings from older versions of the application.
 - **`useHistoryState` Hook**: A specialized state hook that maintains a history of state changes for the editor's undo/redo feature.
 - **`LoggerContext`**: A global context providing logging functionality to any component.